jooby-dev/jooby-docs/docs/analog/parameter-types.md

 #### **qos**
 QoS is used to publish.
 In the case of QoS `0`.
 Data delivered in case if broker connection is established. in case qos1/2 Data delivered in case if message published to broker successful The default value is QOS1.
-Default value QOS=1
+Default value is `1`.

 #### **retain**
 use the retain flag when publishing.
 Default value retain=0